wayveai/freedesktop-sdk/BOOTABLE_IMAGES.md

 * `make ostree-server` to start a OSTree server.
 * `make update-ostree` to create a new commit.
 * `make run-ostree-vm` to run the a virtual machine.

+## Desktop

+`vm/desktop/efi.bst` provides and EFI boot, all the Freedesktop SDK libraries as well the following services:

+* Pulseaudio
+* Flatpak
+* Plymouth with EFI bgrt theme, the standard vendor logo + OS logo.
+* Weston on Wayland
+* XWayland

+It boots directly to Weston as user.